yaredwb/PINN-Consolidation1D-Paper/docs/index.md

 \end{equation}
 $$

-The hyper-parameters tuned during training, both for forward and inverse problems include the \emph{number of layers}, \emph{number of hidden units}, \emph{batch size} and \emph{learning rate}.
+The hyper-parameters tuned during training, both for forward and inverse problems include the *number of layers*, *number of hidden units*, *batch size* and *learning rate*.
 The batch size is adjusted to control the number of samples from the training data that are passed into the model before updating the trainable model parameters.
-The total loss here is minimized using the \emph{Adam optimizer} where its associated learning rate is tuned during the training process.
+The total loss here is minimized using the *Adam optimizer} where its associated learning rate is tuned during the training process.

 # Forward Problems